openc2e/pycreaturestools/README.md

 - **caos2praybuilder**: Alias for *praybuilder*.
 - **cobdumper**: Takes a C1 COB/RCB or C2 COB and decompiles it
 - **gen2json**: Parses a GEN file and outputs a JSON representation
+- **mngbuilder**: Compiles a MNG script and associated WAV samples
+- **mngdumper**: Takes a MNG music file and outputs the descrambled script and WAV samples.
 - **praybuilder**: Parses a PRAY or CAOS2PRAY file and builds an AGENTS file.
 - **praycrush**: Recompresses a PRAY file to make it as small as possible
 - **praydumper**: Takes a PRAY file (.AGENTS, .FAMILY, .SEAMONKEYS, etc) and decompiles it